cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

 Now you can attach new cloud storage into CVAT.

-## Using Google cloud storage
+## Using Google Cloud Storage

 ### Create Google account

 First, create a Google account, go to [account login page](https://accounts.google.com/) and click `Create account`.
-After [registering in 3 steps](https://console.cloud.google.com/freetrial) enter the required data and accept the terms of service (you'll need credit card information to register).
+After, go to the [Google Cloud page](https://cloud.google.com), click `Get started`, enter the required data and accept the terms of service (you'll need credit card information to register).

 ### Create a bucket